 3. Ask questions, address concerns, and provide guidance about how your toddler is:

-Eating.Feed your toddler three meals and two or three scheduled nutritious snacks a day.
+Eating.Feed your toddler 3 meals and 2–3 scheduled healthy snacks a day.
 Growth slows in the second year so don't be surprised if your child's appetite decreases.
 Your child can drink from a cup and use a spoon but probably prefers to finger-feed.

 5. Update immunizations.Immunizations can protect kids from serious childhood illnesses, so it's important that your child receive them on time.
 Immunization schedules can vary from office to office, so talk to your doctor about what to expect.

 6. Order tests.
 Your doctor may test for lead or anemia, if needed.

 Here are some things to keep in mind until your child's next checkup at 2 years:

 Give your child whole milk (not low-fat or skim milk, unless the doctor says to) until your child is 2 years old.